top of page

 March 24, 2017

-Dr. Zhongmin Dong.
-St. Mary's University, Halifax.
-Dr. Dong received his B.Sc. from Shaanxi Normal University in 1981, M.Sc. from Peking University in 1987, and Ph.D. from Carleton University in 1995.
-Dr. McCully and Dr. Canny were his Ph.D. co-supervisors.
-Dr. Dong is a now a professor in the Biology Department at St. Mary’s University in Halifax.
-His research focusses on inter-relationships between root systems and rhizosphere organisms.
-The long-term goal of this work is to provide renewable bio-products as an environmentally friendly alternative to chemical fertilizers in agriculture.
+Dr. Zhongmin Dong is a Professor in the Biology Department at St. Mary's University in Halifax.
+His research focusses on inter relationships between root systems and rhizophere organisms.
+The long term goal of this work is to find environmentally friendly alternatives to chemical fertilizers in agriculture.

-Feeding hungry plants: purple acid phosphatases play a pivotal role in phosphorus nutrition
+Feeding hungry plants: purple acid phosphatases play a pivital role in phosphorus nutrition

 April 14, 2016